IN-DEPTH ANALYSIS

 Chime Checking Account

-Fortunately, Chime online banking, like many other online-only banks, does not use ChexSystems to determine fresh application decisions, providing everyone with a second opportunity.
+Fortunately, Chime's online banking, like many other online-only banks, does not use ChexSystems to determine fresh application decisions, providing everyone with a second opportunity.
+Chime also says it doesn’t perform a hard credit check when you apply for a Checking Account.

 Overall, Chime is an excellent option for anyone looking for a new checking account.
 It offers some unique benefits that make it worth considering.
-However, you should pay attention to a few things before opening an account.
+The checking account page also now highlights MyPay, which can provide eligible members with access to up to $500 of pay before payday; standard access is fee-free within 24 hours, while instant advances carry a fee.

 APY: